itkinside/ufs/docs/INSTALL.rst

 #.
 Either:

-   - Setup your web server to run the WSGI app at ``itkufs.wsgi:application``.
+   - In production, setup your web server to run the WSGI app at ``itkufs.wsgi:application``.

-   - Use Django's builtin development web server, which also use the above WSGI application.
+   - Or, in development, use Django's builtin development web server, which also use the above WSGI application.

 How to setup